zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     goes beyond traditional talks and seeds in our hearts and heads an aliveness that our lifeforce energy and business is a platform for doing the good work in the world."
-  quote: '"Barry delivers epic experiences that truly transform lives."'
+  quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true